Budapest Honvéd FC: Ownership

-In 2022, Chris Dochery was appointed as the new sport director of the club.
+In 2022, Chris Docherty was appointed as the new sport director of the club.

 Chris Docherty said in an interview that the club cannot sign any new players for financial problems in the middle of the 2022-23 Nemzeti Bajnokság I season.

+On 22 May 2023, Chris Docherty resigned as sports director.
+In an article published by Nemzeti Sport, George F. Hemingway, former owner of the club, heavily criticized the management of the club for their relegation to the Nemzeti Bajnokság II after finishing 11th in the 2022–23 Nemzeti Bajnokság I season.
+Hemingway said that the solid financial background is not enough if there is no expertise.

+On 27 April 2024, it was revealed that a Tamás Lisztinger-led business showed interest in purchasing the club.